Filters

 The Reposition filter adjusts the screen position of caption events.
 It supports shifting events to a new row or screen region, applying safe-area offsets, and normalising position data that may have been carried through from a source format with a different coordinate system.

 Position rules can be applied globally across all events or selectively based on the current position of each event.
 This is useful when converting between formats with incompatible positioning schemes — for example, converting a subtitle file that uses absolute pixel coordinates into a broadcast caption format that uses row numbers.
+Position rules can be applied globally across all events or selectively based on the current position of each event.
+Typical use cases include moving centre-positioned captions to bottom-centre safe areas, normalising left-justified captions to centred alignment, or constraining captions to a specific row and column range for broadcast delivery.

 Remove Forced Subtitles